What are ADB and Fastboot tools, and How to Install and Use them on Windows PC

 What is ADB(Android Debug Bridge Utility)?

 ADB(Android Debug Bridge Utility) is a command-line development tool that is used to communicate with your Android device with a PC.
-ADB helps you to control your Android smartphones using a command-line prompt.
-You can send files, install and uninstall applications on your Android phone using ADB( Android Debug Bridge Utility).
+ADB helps you to control your connected Android device or emulator using a command-line prompt over USB or WIFI.
+With the help of ADB, you can send files, install and uninstall applications, tweak hidden setting on your Android phone using ADB( Android Debug Bridge Utility).

 What is Fastboot?